relikd/lektor-groupby-plugin/examples/README.md

 match = {{([^}]{1,32})}}
 ```

-The config file takes the same parameters as the [config example](#quick-config).
+The config file takes the same parameters as the [config example](#config-file).
-We introduced a new config option `testC.pattern.match`.
+We introduce a new config option `testC.pattern.match`.
 This regular expression matches `{{` + any string less than 32 characters + `}}`.
 Notice, the parenthesis (`()`) will match only the inner part, thus the replace function (`re.sub`) removes the `{{}}`.